bbeek/refactorlegacy/Labs/Day1/Readme.md

                 volumeCredits += VolumeCreditsFor(perf);
 ```

-Compile-test-commit the manual Extract Method refactoring.
+Compile-test-commit to finish of this manual **Extract Method** refactoring.
 Lastly, remove the unnecessary (and even misleading) comments and **Rename variable** in the new function,
-renaming `volumeCredits` to result and `perf` to `performance` with a compile-test-commit action for each rename.
+renaming `volumeCredits` to `result` and `perf` to `performance` with a compile-test-commit action for each rename.

 Next we are going to remove the `volumeCredits` from `Statement`.
-As it is nested in the foreach loop, we are going to apply the **Split Loop** refactoring (see slides)
+As it is nested in the foreach loop, we are going to apply the **Split Loop** refactoring (see slides for the steps involved)
 ```c#
             foreach (var perf in invoice.Performances)
             {